colemank/portfolio/README.md

-# sass-practice
+# Portfolio
-playing with codekit, sass, bourbon, and neat grid
+playing with codekit, sass, bourbon, and neat grid to create my portfolio.